Custom metrics

 Graphing Custom Metrics

-Once you've begun recording custom metrics, you can start tracking your metrics in custom graphs using our Graph Builder.
+Once you've started recording custom metrics, you can start tracking your metrics in custom graphs using our Graph Builder.
 To do this, navigate to a dashboard of choice, or create a new dashboard and click "Add graph".

 Graph Builder